Parkhouse Hill

 Photo: Colin Smith, CC BY-SA 2.0.

-Maud is a village in the Buchan area of the Scottish county of Aberdeenshire, with a population of 780.
-Located 13 miles west of Peterhead on the South Ugie Water, Maud rose to prosperity after 1863 as a railway junction of the Formartine and Buchan Railway that ran through Maud to Fraserburgh and Peterhead, but has always been the meeting place of six roads.
+Maud is a village in the Buchan area of the Scottish county of Aberdeenshire.
+Located 13 miles west of Peterhead on the South Ugie Water, Maud rose to prosperity in the 19th century as a railway junction of the Formartine and Buchan Railway that ran through Maud to Fraserburgh and Peterhead, but has always been the meeting place of six roads.

 Parkhouse Hill